GediminasMasaitis/texel-tuner/README.md

 ### learning_rate_drop_ratio
 By how much to drop the learning ration every [learning_rate_drop_interval](#learning_rate_drop_interval) epochs.
 A value of `0.5` will cut the learning rate in half, after N epochs have passed.
 A value of 1 disables LR drops.

+### reset_momentum_on_clamp / reset_velocity_on_clamp
+These only take effect when [get_parameter_bounds](#get_parameter_bounds) is defined.
+When a parameter update would leave its allowed range, the tuner clamps it back into range (projected gradient descent).
+On a clamped step the Adam optimizer's moment estimates still hold the full, pre-clamp step, so they can "wind up" against the boundary and lag once the gradient later points back into the range.

+Setting `reset_momentum_on_clamp` to `true` zeroes the first moment (momentum) for a parameter on any step where it was clamped; `reset_velocity_on_clamp` does the same for the second moment (velocity).
+Both default to `false`, which is plain projected gradient descent and is fine for most cases.
+Enabling the momentum reset is the usual choice if a parameter sits hard against a bound and you want it to react immediately when the gradient reverses.

 ## Evaluation class functions

 ### get_initial_parameters